Skip to main content

 Figuring how much a commercial auto policy will cost you is contingent on the type of work you do and the vehicle(s) you use to complete that work.
 The distances you drive also matter.
 All this and more makes it difficult to pinpoint a range that works for most small contractors.

-A personal auto insurance policy cannot offer commercial protection this way.
+A personal auto insurance policy cannot offer commercial coverage this way.

 But say you’re paying $900 for a vehicle on your personal auto policy.
 Bumping up to a commercial policy might cost you $1,200 or $1,300.
-That additional three or four hundred dollars open you up to a level of protection that will cover you for auto claims related to your business.
+That additional three or four hundred dollars may provide access to a level of coverage that may cover you for auto claims related to your business.

-That $1,200 or $1,300 commercial auto insurance premium is typically for $1 million of appropriate liability protection that should cover you for any number of possible mishaps on the road.
+That $1,200 or $1,300 commercial auto insurance premium is typically for $1 million of appropriate liability coverage that may provide safeguards for various possible mishaps on the road.

 Quoted rates from your insurer may be slightly lower or higher.

-Why Should I Switch from Personal to Commercial Auto Insurance?
+Why Consider Switching from Personal to Commercial Auto Insurance?

-Proper commercial auto insurance, which kicks in swiftly, can maintain your business reputation if an accident happens.
+Appropriate commercial auto insurance, which may respond swiftly, may help maintain your business reputation if an accident happens.

-Following an accident, if you have a commercial auto policy, you will exude greater seriousness and professionalism in the eyes of your customers.
-And since you’re financially protected, you’ll be back to work the next day.
+Following an accident, if you have a commercial auto policy, you may exude greater seriousness and professionalism in the eyes of your customers.
+And if you're adequately covered, you'll likely be back to work the next day.

 Out-of-pocket expenses and frustrating calls with your current insurance provider can be avoided.